sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ### Interoperability

 The reason why InterLiquid SDK is suitable for building on Sunrise is that Sunrise can support IBC connection with apps made with InterLiquid SDK by using Sunrise's ZKP based light client.
+The name of InterLiquid SDK is derived from here.
+Any lightweight rollups which can serve Web2 like UX and DX can access to the public DeFi liquidity through Sunrise.

 ### Serialization